 A US-trained lawyer with dual citizenship, Lady Barbara has led a truly remarkable international career as a senior executive across both public and private sectors.

 In 1980 she was appointed by the President of the United States as the youngest ever Commissioner of the US Securities and Exchange Commission and began its efforts on the internationalisation of the securities markets.
 In 1993, she moved to the UK and joined News International plc, again as that company's first female Executive Director.
 After a series of high profile positions, she founded Private Equity Investor plc, a London-listed fund of private equity funds.

 In 2002, Lady Barbara became a director of the UK Atomic Energy Authority (UKAEA) and was appointed Chairman in 2004.
 She is currently a member of the UAE Advisory Board for the Development of Peaceful Nuclear Energy and chairman of International Advisory Board of the Energy Institute at University College, London.

-Originally formed as C. J. Pell & Partners by Cecil Pell in 1926, the firm made its start in London, growing quickly in the years that followed - especially following the second World War.
-During its early years, it centered its work on structural engineering and mechanical and electrical building services.
+Originally formed as C. J. Pell & Partners by Cecil Pell in 1926, the firm made its start in London, growing quickly in the years that followed - especially following the Second World War.
+During its early years, it centred its work on structural engineering and mechanical and electrical building services.

-The company rose to national prominence in the 1960s with the structural engineers behind the iconic 117m high Centre Point.
-Its unusual construction - made of precast concrete pieces assembled on site by crane - rose at a then record rate of one floor complete every seven days, all without external scaffolding.
+The company rose to national prominence in the 1960s as the structural engineers behind the iconic 117m high Centre Point.
+Its unusual construction, made of precast concrete pieces assembled on site by crane, rose at a then record rate of one floor complete every seven days without external scaffolding.